resema/Notepad/_posts/2017-11-21-object-detection-by-means-of-neural-networks.md

 #### Disadvantage Of Sliding Window Detection
 Due to the huge number of the regions to check slows down the algorithm massively.
 Fortunately this problem of computational cost has a pretty good solution.
+With the help of a **Convolutional Implementation** we can re-use different layer's output.

 ### Convolutional Implementation Of Sliding Windows